tz17012016/simon_says_game_typescript/README.md

 # Features

-- the app support Darke mod on the device.
-- simon game.
+- Simon game.
 - list of the 10 best results in the winner bord
+- make the card flash fast according to the level the user is currently on.
+- the app supports Darke mod on the device.

 ## Installation

 ```
-npm instal
+npm install

 yarn

 ```

-## Runing the App in Debug Mode On Android Or Ios
+## Running the App in Debug Mode On Android Or Ios

 ### Android:

 ```
 react-native run-android
 ```

 ### Ios:

 ```
 react-native run-ios
 ```

 ## Build

-Build the app by using the raect native cli
+Build the app by using the react-native CLI

 ```
 cd android && gradlew.bat clean && gradlew.bat assembleRelease
 ```

-# preview of the app screns:
+# preview of the app screens:

 # Game Screen

 ![image](https://user-images.githubusercontent.com/71942613/155583732-3d7ea507-e8af-4abd-84ed-84fb0d732cb5.png)

 # Winners Screen

 ![image](https://user-images.githubusercontent.com/71942613/155583656-09db2fc8-ff0c-4039-895d-6287be1c05c7.png)